 Mothers with diabetes using insulin may nurse their infants.
-Exogenous insulin is excreted into breastmilk, including newer biosynthetic insulins (i.e., aspart, detemir, glargine glulisine, lispro).
+Exogenous insulin is excreted into breastmilk, including newer biosynthetic insulins (e.g., aspart, deglutec, detemir, glargine glulisine, lispro).
 Even direct administration of recombinant insulin orally to preterm infants is safe.
-Insulin is a normal component of breastmilk and may decrease the risk of type 1 diabetes in breastfed infants.
-Pasteurization of milk by the Holder method reduces the concentration of insulin in milk by about half.
+Insulin is a normal component of breastmilk and may decrease the risk of type 1 diabetes in breastfed infants.[2-5] Women taking insulin for type 2 diabetes have higher milk insulin levels than those controlled with diet alone.

 Insulin requirements are reduced postpartum in women with type 1 diabetes.[7,8] In general, insulin requirements are 30% to 50% lower than prepregnancy dosages immediately postpartum.
 Then the insulin requirements during breastfeeding average 21% lower than prepregnancy dosages, but there is wide variation.[8,9] In one study, insulin requirements were lower than prepregnancy dosage only during the first week postpartum: 54% of prepregnancy dosage on day 2 and 73% on day 3 postpartum.
 On day 7 postpartum, insulin dosage returned to prepregnancy requirements.
 Another study found that dosage requirements did not return to normal for up to 6 weeks in some mothers.
 A third study found that at 4 months postpartum, patients with type 1 diabetes who exclusively breastfed had an average of 13% lower (range -52% to +40%) insulin requirement than their prepregnancy requirement.
 A retrospective case-control study found a 34% decrease in postpartum insulin requirement compare to preconception values.
 There was a nonsignificant trend towards lower requirements in exclusively breastfeeding mothers compared to partial or full formula feeding.
 A small study found that mothers on insulin pumps were found to have an average basal insulin rates 14% lower and carbohydrate-to-insulin ratios were 10% higher than pre-pregnancy settings.
-Breastfeeding appears to improve glucose postpartum glucose tolerance in mothers with gestational diabetes mellitus and in normal women.
+Breastfeeding appears to improve glucose postpartum glucose tolerance in mothers with gestational diabetes mellitus and in normal women.[14-16]

 A small, well-controlled study of women with type 1 diabetes mellitus using continuous subcutaneous insulin found that the average basal insulin requirement in women with type 1 diabetes who breastfed was 0.21 units/kg daily and the total insulin requirement was 0.56 units/kg daily.
 In similar women who did not breastfeed, the basal insulin requirement was 0.33 units/kg daily and the total insulin requirement was 0.75 units/kg daily.
 The 36% lower basal insulin requirement was thought to be caused by glucose use for milk production.

-Lactation onset occurs later in patients with type 1 diabetes than in women without diabetes, with a greater delay in mothers with poor glucose control.
-Mothers with type 1 diabetes also discontinue nursing at a higher rate during the first week postpartum.[19-21] Women with any form of diabetes during pregnancy had more problems with low milk supply than women without diabetes.
-Once established, lactation persists as long in mothers with diabetes as in mothers without diabetes.
-However, as in women without diabetes, smoking has a strong negative impact on lactation among mothers with type 1 diabetes.
-Other factors that have been identified as causes of shorter duration of breastfeeding among type 1 diabetic patients are more frequent caesarean sections and earlier delivery.
+Lactation onset occurs later in patients with type 1 diabetes than in women without diabetes, with a greater delay in mothers with poor glucose control.[10,18] Mothers with type 1 diabetes also discontinue nursing at a higher rate during the first week postpartum.[19-21] Women with any form of diabetes during pregnancy had more problems with low milk supply than women without diabetes.
+Once established, lactation persists as long in mothers with diabetes as in mothers without diabetes.[18,23] However, as in women without diabetes, smoking has a strong negative impact on lactation among mothers with type 1 diabetes.[12,24] Other factors that have been identified as causes of shorter duration of breastfeeding among type 1 diabetic patients are more frequent caesarean sections and earlier delivery.
 Among patients with gestational diabetes, those treated with insulin have a delayed onset of lactogenesis II compared to those not treated with insulin.

 Maternal Levels.
-Insulin is normally present in breastmilk.
-In one study, insulin levels in milk were 60 milliunits/L (range 6.5 to 306 milliunits/L) in 42 mothers without diabetes who had fullterm infants between 3 and 30 days postpartum.
+Insulin is normally present in breastmilk.[29,30] In one study, insulin levels in milk were 60 milliunits/L (range 6.5 to 306 milliunits/L) in 42 mothers without diabetes who had fullterm infants between 3 and 30 days postpartum.
 Insulin levels averaged 59 milliunits/L on day 3 postpartum and 40 milliunits/L on day 7 postpartum in 24 mothers without diabetes who had fullterm infants.
 Mothers of preterm infants had nonsignificant changes in milk insulin levels.

 In a study of 7 diabetic nursing mothers and 10 nondiabetic nursing mothers, blood glucose was elevated to about 300 mg/dL using a continuous intravenous glucose infusion.
 Regular pork insulin was then given intravenously to lower the blood glucose.
 Glucose and insulin were measured in the breastmilk of all the mothers.
 The milk glucose of women with diabetes approximately tripled during the experiment, but milk glucose remained low in the nondiabetic women.
 Milk insulin was elevated in the diabetic women, with the peak milk insulin level occurring between 30 to 50 minutes after the intravenous injection.
-Nine of the 10 nondiabetic women had detectable insulin levels in breastmilk which ranged from 5.1 to 13 milli IU/mL.
+Nine of the 10 nondiabetic women had detectable insulin levels in breastmilk which ranged from 5.1 to 13 milli-IU/mL.